 For some people, exhibitionism is expressed as a strong desire to have other people watch their sexual acts.
 What appeals to such people is not the act of surprising an audience but rather of being seen by a consenting audience.
 People with this form of exhibitionism may make pornographic films or become adult entertainers.
 They are rarely troubled by this desire and thus may not have a psychiatric disorder.

-When laws are broken and sex offender status is conferred, treatment usually begins with psychotherapy, support groups, and SSRIs.
+When laws are broken and sex offender status is conferred, treatment of exhibitionistic disorder usually begins with psychotherapy, support groups, and SSRIs.

 Recidivism rates are high.
 Effectiveness of treatment is monitored based on self-report, penile plethysmography, and arrest records.

 Most exhibitionists do not meet the clinical criteria for a exhibitionistic disorder.

 About 30% of apprehended male sex offenders are exhibitionists; about 20 to 50% of them are re-arrested.

 Diagnose exhibitionistic disorder only if the condition has been present for ≥ 6 mo and if patients have acted on their sexual urges with a nonconsenting person or their behavior causes them significant distress or impairs functioning.